Alguashte

-Alguashte is a seasoning typical of Salvadoran cuisine made from ground pepitas (pumpkin seeds), and is used on both sweet or savoury meals.
-Simple to make; it is often prepared at home, however it can also be purchased pre-packaged as well as from street vendors often as an addition to a meal or snack.
-It is added to fruits such as unripe mango, as well as food dishes such as shuco and chicken.
+Alguashte is a seasoning typical of Honduran and Salvadoran cuisine made from ground pepitas (pumpkin seeds), and is used on both sweet or savoury meals.
+Simple to make, it is often prepared at home; however, it can also be purchased pre-packaged as well as from street vendors, often as an addition to a meal or snack.
+It is added to fruits such as unripe mango, as well as dishes such as shuco and chicken.

 Etymology

 Alhuashte: from the Nahuatl AYU, juice; JUASHTI, seeds.
 Adobo prepared from pumpkin seeds.

 History

 While its origin is not known, alguashte likely is of Mayan origins as pepitas have been consumed in Mesoamerica for several centuries.